 - Click OK.

 After the restore operation is completed, you can click View Details to view the restore details.
-For example, the state of restore, number of files restored, and number of files missed.
+For example, the state of restore, number of files restored, number of files missed, and the reason for incomplete or failed restore along with the recommended actions.

 - inSync administrator receives an email notification only when the restore is initiated by the administrator. inSync administrators will not receive email notifications for restores triggered by inSync users on their device or if they are performing a device replace activity.